-Thus, we have the human creativity to be put into practice in societies, for example, gardens, architectural art, among other sequences of events that were (and still are today) a way of adapting the human to the existing environment.
+Thus, we have the human creativity to be put into practice in societies, for example, gardens, and architectural art, among other sequences of events that were (and still are today) a way of adapting the human to the existing environment.

-This adjustment, however, made man seek for power and control over others, hierarchies and groups fought as in the struggles of nature, but this time adapted to a “social standard,” called the ten commandments of power.
+This adjustment, however, made man seek power and control over others, hierarchies and groups fought as in the struggles of nature, but this time adapted to a “social standard,” called the ten commandments of power.
 All these commandments rule power.
 We see nothing more than all the dominant instincts of a wild species that acts by instinct, adapted to a tremendous social evolution:

 Research Recommendations: Rosenthal Rats; Prisoner’s dilemma; Principle of Savannah.

 Many propitiatory gestures and appeasement guide our daily interactions and agonistic behaviors, appeasing others and enabling the gregarious life of highly aggressive, suspicious, and instructed to the hierarchy’s behavior.
 Hierarchies are the healthy basis between a species, which has nothing to do with imposition or aggression but means maintaining social homeostasis.